jiegec/ctf-writeups/2025-10-24-hack-the-boo-ctf-2025/rusted-oracle.md

 }
 ```

-Patch the call to `system` to nop sequences.
+Patch the call to `sleep` to nop sequences.
 Then, input `Corwin Vell` to get flag:

 ```shell
 $ ./rusted_oracle